 The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Rabbi Cohen can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.
+Rabbi Derrenbacher can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.

 Baby Naming/Simchat Bat

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
 Rabbi Cohen can help you think through and design this ceremony, which can take place either at home, or at the synagogue, on a Shabbat, or any day the Torah is read (Monday, Thursday, Festivals, Rosh Chodesh).